-In his new book, Ceremonies of the Liturgical Year According to the Modern Roman Rite (Ignatius Press, 254 pp, $17.95), Monsignor Peter Elliott presents a “manual for clergy and all involved in liturgical ministries” as a guide to the most important moments of the Church year from its beginning at Advent, through Christmas, Holy Week, and Corpus Christi to the solemnity of Christ the King.
+In his book, Ceremonies of the Liturgical Year According to the Modern Roman Rite (Ignatius Press, 254 pp, $17.95), Bishop Peter Elliott presents a “manual for clergy and all involved in liturgical ministries” as a guide to the most important moments of the Church year from its beginning at Advent, through Christmas, Holy Week, and Corpus Christi to the solemnity of Christ the King.
 It is intended as a companion to his earlier book, Ceremonies of the Modern Roman Rite, and is in accord with the regulations in the new Roman Missal (2000).

 In his Introduction, Monsignor Elliott discusses the significance of the Liturgical Year as an “instrument for catechesis and evangelization” and the importance of Sacred time.
 This introduction is published here with the permission of Ignatius Press. — Editor